 The Law Library offers first-class document delivery service to faculty members.
 Faculty can request to have documents, books, DVD’s, and/or magazines delivered to their offices or mailboxes.

 Faculty can request for document delivery by contacting your Library Information Consultant.
 Individual faculty may also request resources from other libraries through interlibrary loan (ILL) services.

 The Law Library can also schedule to pick up books or other library materials that need to be returned.
 Books or library items checked-out through the University Library are returned via campus mail.
 In instances where you need main University Library materials returned, please provide notice three (3) business days before the due date to ensure your items are returned and processed by the due date.

 The Law Library solicits suggestions and expertise from faculty on items to add to the Law Library collection such as books, databases, collections, etc., thereby strengthening and enhancing the collection.

-If there is an item that you would like the Law Library to purchase and add to the collection, please submit your request through the Faculty Request Database OR contact your Library Information Consultant.
+If there is an item that you would like the Law Library to purchase and add to the collection, please submit your request through your Library Information Consultant.

 If the Law Library cannot purchase the requested item, you will be contacted immediately and your Library Information Consultant will suggest that you request the item through interlibrary loan (ILL).